dev-harbour/hbsdl3/README.md

 The project is in development and its functionality is constantly evolving.

+### Example

+Examples of mathematical formulas are sourced from `Markus Kuhn's` project.
+Thank you for granting permission to include them.

 ### SDL License
 This project uses the SDL library, which is:
 - Copyright (C) 1997-2024 Sam Lantinga.